MeRupamGanguly/interview-preparation/Golang.md

 	fmt.Println("Time Taken: ", time.Since(startTime))
 }
 ```
-Two goroutines generate even and odd numbers up to 30 and send them through their respective channels (evenCh and oddCh).
-The third goroutine prints numbers alternately from these channels, ensuring the sequence.
-The sync.WaitGroup ensures that the program waits for all goroutines to finish before exiting.
+Two Go-Routines generate even and odd numbers up to 30 and send them through their respective channels (evenCh and oddCh).
+The third Go-Routine prints numbers alternately from these channels, ensuring the sequence.
+The sync.WaitGroup ensures that the program waits for all Go-Routines to finish before exiting.
 ```go
 package main